arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 // API endpoint path to get IP details in JSON format.
 String path = "/json/";

-// Static IP configuration for the Opta device.
-IPAddress ip(10, 0, 0, 177);

 // Ethernet client instance for the communication.
 EthernetClient client;